 Midjourney

 It’s one of the most popular text-to-image tools and also one of the best.
-For some reason, it was decided to use Discord as a graphic interface which I personally don’t like.
-Regardless, the images are quite good.
-Actually, all the images in this article, excluding the screenshots for the websites, have been generated by Midjourney.
+For some reason, it was decided to use Discord as a graphic interface, which I don’t like (although it seems they are ready to change this soon).
+Regardless, the images are pretty good.
+All the images in this article, excluding the screenshots for the websites, have been generated by Midjourney.

 Pros